carloandaya/carloandaya.github.io/_posts/2020-12-20-azure-adds.md

 ### Microsoft Azure

-We're going to need to spin up the following services:
+We need to spin up the following services:

 1. Azure Active Directory Domain Services